SK-SCMLab/Descriptive-Inferential-analysis-for-Manufacturing-operations-using-Excel/README.md

    **Inference**: *Multi-variate analysis* || From the excel analysis, there exists:
                    1. No correlation between pressure and thickness
                    2. Weak negative correlation between temperature and thickness
-                   3. Weak positive correlation between speed and thickness
+                   3. No correlation between speed and thickness